wolfmatt233/GameAPI/README.md

 ## Project Details

 This is a single page web application that integrates an API.
 The purpose of the application is to display a list of video games.
 Users can create an account and log in, thereby allowing them to like and review games, add games to favorites, mark games as played or "to play" lists, and to create custom lists containing games of their choosing.
 There is a heavy focus on C.R.U.D. design and content injection.
 This application will use firebase as a NOSQL storage option.

+Link to additional React version (in progress and separate from this project): https://github.com/wolfmatt233/GameAPIReact